sourmash-bio/sourmash_plugin_directsketch/README.md

    2 sketches with dna, k=31, scaled=1000, abund      2823 total hashes
    1 sketches with protein, k=10, scaled=100, abund   5108 total hashes
 ```

-### Usage Considerations

-If you're building large databases (over 20k files), we highly recommend you use batched zipfiles to facilitate restart.
-If you encounter unexpected failures and are using a single zipfile output (default), `gbsketch` will have to re-download and
-re-sketch all files.
-If you instead set a number of accessions using `--batch-size`, e.g. 10000, then `gbsketch` can load any
-batched zips that finished writing, and avoid re-generating those signatures.
-Note that batches will use the `--output` file
-to build batched filenames, so if you provided `output.zip`, your batches will be `output.1.zip`, `output.2.zip`, etc.

 Full Usage: